 "I kept seeing little dots on the screen but couldn't figure out what they were.
-So, I dropped down the camera and was amazed to see baitfish, some sort of shad, not herded up, but rather feeding up from the bottom much like trout feed.
-I was able to pattern these fish, and whenever I saw those dots on my finder, I knew the smallies would be somewhere close."
+So, I dropped the camera and was amazed to see baitfish, some shad, not herded up, but rather feeding up from the bottom, much like trout feed.
+I could pattern these fish, and whenever I saw those dots on my finder, I knew the smallies would be somewhere close."

 Many anglers have had similar experiences with other baitfish.
 Perch, for example, during their prespawn in late winter, will bunch tightly together and run in continuous straight lines on the screen.
 During the summer, when the perch aren't as congregated, smaller pockets can be found using a finder that will alert the angler to the possibility of large and smallmouth bass waiting nearby.

-Each species of baitfish or sportfish possesses its own unique characteristics.
-Although you may be able to take a shortcut or two in understanding what is displayed on your electronics, there is really no substitute for good ol' hard work and practice.
+Each species of baitfish or sportfish possesses unique characteristics.
+Although you may be able to take a shortcut or two in understanding what is displayed on your electronics, there is no substitute for good ol' hard work and practice.

-Whether they be shad, crappie, bluegills, carp minnows, smelt, or some species popular in your area, it is the consensus of the pros, that you can use your electronics to identify forage.
-Spend time charting water with your big motor as well as your trolling motor.
+Whether shad, crappie, bluegills, carp minnows, smelt, or some species popular in your area, it is the consensus of the pros that you can use your electronics to identify forage.
+Spend time charting water with your big motor and your trolling motor.
 Be mindful of your surroundings, the structure, the shorebird, and surface bait activity.
-Do that, and develop confidence in your choice of electronics, and you will be able to maximize the dollars you have or will spend on today's advanced electronics.
+Do that and develop confidence in your choice of electronics, and you will be able to maximize the dollars you have or will spend on today's advanced electronics.